My Main Page with Links to My Other

 style became just style, another market segment easily integrated into the

 merchandising system.”
 Hip consumption replaced unhip consumption.
-The pursuit
+But the pursuit

-of the new instant gratification led to long-term dissatisfaction.
+of ever new instant gratification led to long-term dissatisfaction, the paradox of hedonism.
 The 1960s

 elsewhere, “Pluralism, rejected as shallow, has been resurrected as